 The area of Dr. Lee’s research interest is the regulation of glucose and fat metabolism in normal or genetically modified animals during acute exercise and exercise training.
 More specifically, Dr. Lee is interested in identifying biological mechanisms underlying training-induced improvement in insulin sensitivity of skeletal muscle and other peripheral tissues.
 He is also interested in the role of genetics in improvement in glucose and fat metabolism with exercise training.
 Overall the purpose of his research is to advance exercise-based preventive measures against diabetes, heart disease, hypertension, and the metabolic syndrome.

 Dr. Lee has authored more than 10 peer-reviewed articles.
 His research interest is fundamental to the growth of translational research in this institution.
 Top

 Marcia F. McInerney, PhD.
-Distinguished University Professor and Chair of the Medicinal and Biological Chemistry in the College of Pharmacy and Pharmaceutical Sciences.
+Distinguished University Professor of Medicinal and Biological Chemistry and Associate Dean for research and Graduate Studies in the College of Pharmacy and Pharmaceutical Sciences.